 Takeda conducted two Phase 3 multicenter, randomized, double-blind, parallel group trials with vonoprazan in Japanese patients with endoscopically confirmed NERD.
 In the first clinical trial, vonoprazan demonstrated a significant reduction in symptom severity versus placebo (p=0.0139), and in the second trial, vonoprazan demonstrated a faster onset of symptom relief versus placebo (p=0.0003).
 However, the studies did not show a statistically significant difference in the primary endpoint of proportion of days over a 4-week period without heartburn between vonoprazan and placebo (p=0.0504 and p=0.0643).
 In the first clinical trial, Takeda enrolled patients with symptoms including a three-week history of heartburn or regurgitation with two or more days of heartburn per week, or a three-week history of any acid-reflux symptoms of moderate or higher severity.
-In the second clinical trial, patients with a three-week history of recurrent heartburn with two or more days of heartburn per week, and with mostly mild to moderate symptoms rather severe symptoms.
-In contrast, all PPIs approved for NERD in the United States enrolled subjects with greater than six-month history of heartburn on at least four of the seven days immediately preceding randomization.
+In the second clinical trial, patients with a three-week history of recurrent heartburn with two or more days of heartburn per week were enrolled.
+We believe that these results may be due to the selection of patients with a limited history of symptoms, a low threshold for frequency of symptoms of two or more days per week, and with mostly mild to moderate symptoms rather severe symptoms.
+In contrast, all PPIs approved for NERD in the United States enrolled subjects with greater than six-month history of heartburn and heartburn on at least four of the seven days immediately preceding randomization.